x-w/OBDragDrop/README.markdown

 ```

-#### Instantiating a OBLongPressDragDropRecognizer
+#### Instantiating a OBDragDropRecognizer

 Use OBDragDropManager as a factory for the drag drop specific gesture
 recognizers and attach it to your view.
+You can now use any gesture recognizer of your choosing, but it should be a continuous tracking gesture rather than discrete actions.

 ```
 	OBDragDropManager *dragDropManager = [OBDragDropManager sharedManager];

-	UILongPressGestureRecognizer *dragDropRecognizer = [dragDropManager createLongPressDragDropGestureRecognizerWithSource:self];
+	// Drag and drop using long press UILongPressGestureRecognizer *dragDropRecognizer = [dragDropManager createLongPressDragDropGestureRecognizerWithSource:self];
 	[view addGestureRecognizer:dragDropRecognizer];

+	// Drag and drop using pan
+	UIGestureRecognizer *panRecognizer = [dragDropManager createDragDropGestureRecognizerWithClass:[UIPanGestureRecognizer class] source:self];
+	[view addGestureRecognizer:panRecognizer];
 ```